Fill your picnic basket with one of these Picnic Food Ideas and you will be ready to enjoy the spring and summer seasons. Happy weekend!!

 27. Chia Pudding from Primavera Kitchen. – If you’re looking for some sweet picnic food ideas, chia pudding is a fabulous option.
 It’s easy to make and travels really well.
 You can even make it in little jars so everyone can enjoy their own individual serving.

-29. Gluten Free Carrot Muffins from Primavera Kitchen. – These undoubtedly healthy muffins are made from rice flour, oats, Greek yogurt, carrots, nuts and chocolate chips!
+29. Gluten Free Carrot Muffins from Primavera Kitchen. – These undoubtedly delicious muffins are made from rice flour, oats, Greek yogurt, carrots, nuts, and chocolate chips!
 They’re the perfect grab-and-go addition for your picnic.

 Picnic Food Ideas: Peach Salsa Recipe